Pharmacotherapeutic group: antitumor agent, alkaloid

 Cisplatin

-In the recommended regimen of paclitaxel as first-line chemotherapy for ovarian cancer, the drug should be administered before cisplatin.
+When paclitaxel is recommended for first-line chemotherapy for ovarian cancer, the drug must be administered before cisplatin.
 In this case, the safety profile of paclitaxel does not differ from that of monotherapy.
-Myelosuppression is greater when paclitaxel is administered after cisplatin and paclitaxel clearance is 20% lower than when cisplatin is administered after paclitaxel.
+When paclitaxel is administered after cisplatin, myelosuppression is more pronounced, and paclitaxel clearance is 20% lower than when cisplatin is administered after paclitaxel.

 Doxorubicin

-The use of paclitaxel in combination with doxorubicin may increase the serum concentration of doxorubicin and its active metabolite, doxorubicinol.
-Side effects such as neutropenia and stomatitis are more pronounced when paclitaxel is used before doxorubicin is administered and when a longer than recommended infusion is given.
+When using paclitaxel in combination with doxorubicin, the concentration of doxorubicin and its active metabolite, doxorubicinol, in the blood serum may increase.
+Side effects such as neutropenia and stomatitis are more pronounced when paclitaxel is used before doxorubicin is administered, as well as when the infusion is longer than recommended.

-Paclitaxel is metabolized with the participation of CYP2C8 and CYP3A4 isoenzymes, so caution should be exercised when using paclitaxel against treatment with substrates (e.g., midazolam, buspirone, felodipine, lovastatin, eletripan, sildenafil, simvastatin triazolam, repaglinide, and rosiglitazone), inducers (e.g., rifampicin, carbamazepine, phenytoin, efavirenz, nevirapine) or inhibitors (e.g., erythromycin, fluoxetine, gemfibrozil, ketoconazole, ritonavir, indinavir, nelfinavir) of these isozymes.
+Paclitaxel is metabolized by the CYP2C8 and CYP3A4 isoenzymes, so caution should be exercised when using paclitaxel during treatment with substrates (for example, midazolam, buspirone, felodipine, lovastatin, eletripan, sildenafil, simvastatin, triazolam, repaglinide and rosiglitazone), inducers (for example, rifampicin, carbamazepine, phenytoin, efavirenz, nevirapine) or inhibitors (for example, erythromycin, fluoxetine, gemfibrozil, ketoconazole, ritonavir, indinavir, nelfinavir) of these isoenzymes.

-The results of studies of paclitaxel pharmacokinetics in patients with Kaposi’s sarcoma who received concomitant therapy with several drugs indicate a significant decrease in systemic clearance of paclitaxel when nelfinavir and ritonavir, but not indinavir are used simultaneously.
-There is not enough information on the interaction of paclitaxel with other protease inhibitors.
-Therefore, paclitaxel should be used with caution in patients receiving concomitant therapy with protease inhibitors.
+The results of studies of the pharmacokinetics of paclitaxel in patients with Kaposi’s sarcoma who received concomitant therapy with several drugs indicate a significant decrease in the systemic clearance of paclitaxel with simultaneous use of nelfinavir and ritonavir, but not indinavir.
+There is insufficient information regarding the interaction of paclitaxel with other protease inhibitors.
+Therefore, paclitaxel should be administered with caution to patients receiving concomitant therapy with protease inhibitors.

 Other interactions